nsherry4/Peakaboo/Documentation/github-manual/manual.md

 fit a K,L or M lineshape for a particular element to a peak (or peaks) in the spectrum.
 A particular element can be found by scrolling through the menu or typing the element name or atomic symbol.
 Then, select the desired transition.
-A set of red-coloured provisional lineshapes will appear within the actual spectrum and an atomic symbol will appear on the most intense component.
+A set of purple-coloured provisional lineshapes will appear within the actual spectrum and an atomic symbol will appear on the most intense component.
 Your assignment may or may not coincide with the positions of spectral peaks that you are trying to identify.
-If the assignment appears incorrect, click on the `Cancel` button, or deselect the element and try again.
+If the assignment appears incorrect, click on the ![cancel] `Cancel` button, or deselect the element and try again.
 If the choice appears to be correct, click ![ok] `OK`.